Columbus Traumatic Brain Injury LawyerWe have successfully represented plaintiffs in civil matters for more than three decades.

 What can I do?

-If you or a loved one have suffered a Traumatic Brain Injury
+Have you or a loved one suffered a Traumatic Brain Injury?

-If so, please contact Geiser, Bowman & McLafferty at 614-222-4444 / 877-706-6446.
+If so, please contact GBM Law at 614-222-4444 / 877-706-6446.
 Our initial consultation is free of charge, and if we agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds on your behalf.
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.